-Break When available Maximum time permitted Maximum number permitted Permission required During Play Between Points 20 seconds N/A No Between games when a change of end is required (except after the first game of each set and during a tie-break) 90 seconds N/A Between Sets Two minutes N/A Toilet Break Should be taken between sets Reasonable amount of time A total of one (boys) and two (girls) toilet and attire breaks per Athlete (and in Yes Change of attire break (female Athletes only) Males can be permitted to leave the court to change attire but only when the "equipment out of adjustment" rule is being enforced doubles two per pair).
-Permission may be given for additional breaks but only to be taken during the usual breaks during play (for example, in the two minutes between sets) Medical break (for evaluation, treatment or supplies, but not for Non-Treatable Conditions) In the 90-second or two minute breaks in play between sets or between games when a change of end is required 90 seconds / two minutes N/A, but permission will not generally be granted for evaluation, treatment or supplies on more than two breaks for each condition Yes Medical timeout (not for Non- Treatable Conditions or muscle cramping) Acute condition: at any time Non-acute condition: in the 90-second or two-minute breaks in play between sets or between games when a change of Three minutes (starting after evaluation completed) One per condition Yes Blood Rule Break end is required At any time Up to five minutes N/A Yes
+Break When available Maximum time permitted Maximum number permitted Permission required During Play Between Points 25 seconds N/A No 20 seconds Between games when a change of end is required (except after the first game of each set and during a tie-break) 90 seconds N/A Between Sets 120 seconds N/A Toilet Break Must be taken between sets Reasonable amount of 1 per match (Male or Female).
+Yes Change of attire Males can be permitted time 2 per team in Doubles. break (female Athletes only) to leave the court to change attire but only when the "equipment Not allowed before Match Tie-Break. out of adjustment" rule apply.
+Permission may be given for additional breaks but these will be penalised with a Code Violation if the player is not ready to play within the time allowed.
+Medical break (for evaluation, treatment or supplies, but not for Non-Treatable Conditions) In the 90 second or 120 second breaks in play 90 seconds / 120 seconds N/A, but in general, permission will not be granted for evaluation, treatment or supplies on more than two breaks for each condition Yes Medical timeout (not for Non- Treatable Conditions or muscle cramping) Acute condition: at any time Non-acute condition: in the 90 second or 120 second breaks in play Three minutes (starting after evaluation completed) One per condition Yes Blood Rule Break At any time Up to five minutes N/A Yes